trifectatechfoundation/teach-rs/exercises/G/3-tweetnacl-bindgen/README.md

     * `arg2` is the input: a constant pointer to a sequence of bytes
     * `arg3` is a length (unclear of what)
     * the return value is probably an error code
+- These are raw C types, which makes it a hassle to call directly from rust.

+We will deal with the last point by writing some nice rust wrappers *around* the generated bindings.

 In rust we bundle a pointer to a sequence of elements and its length in a slice.
-We could write the signature of our wrapper as:
+We could write the signature of our own rust wrapper function as:

 ```rust
 pub fn crypto_hash_sha512_tweet(out: &mut [u8], data: &[u8]) -> i32 {